loghman/LS-ClientAssistant/README.md

 Parameters:

 1. id or slug
-2. with (this parameter is when you want someting that is related to it, like you want to have prodcut and the creator data then you pass like this: ['user'])
+2. with (optional - this parameter is when you want someting that is related to it, like you want to have prodcut and the creator data then you pass like this: ['user'])

 ```php
 LMSProduct::get(1, ['user']);